Healthy Footnotes

 #3 Wide vs. Regular Shoes for Performance and Support

-Every shoe has its ideal activity—loafers for work, active sneakers for exercise, heels for date nights.
-But when it comes to wide shoes and regular shoes, which fit works best for what activity level?
+Every shoe has its ideal activity—loafers for work, active sneakers for exercise, block heels for date nights.
+But when it comes to wide shoes vs. regular shoes, which fit works best for what activity level?

-The width of the shoes you wear can significantly impact your performance and overall foot health.
+The shoe width you wear can significantly impact your performance and overall foot health.
 Whether you’re an avid athlete, a casual walker, or a fashion-forward individual, choosing the right shoe width will optimally support your feet for peak performance.

-For wide shoes, the increased room and base support could be a game-changer for fitness enthusiasts of all types.
+For wide shoes, the increased room and base support could be a game-changer for fitness enthusiasts of all types who engage in long hours of standing or walking activities.
 Typically, shoes with a wider width support movement thanks to these qualities:

 On the flip side, regular shoes offer a tighter fit that could amplify the performance of average-sized feet.
 Regular shoes can support activity through these qualities: